BigVikingGames/Bragi/README.md

 ## Updating Bragi Submodule
 After changing the submodule commit pointer for Bragi then the linter-workflow.yml file may also be automatically updated.
 Make sure you commit both the submodule and the workflow file when that happens.
+Alternatively you can run the `update_all_inside_parent.sh` script to automatically create update branches of the bragi submodule for all the projects that this linter has been added to.
+This is for projects that are sibling to your checked out Bragi repo).